Joey Votto Player Props: Reds vs. Cubs

 Cubs Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Cubs pitching staff ranks 22nd in MLB.
+- The Cubs pitching staff ranks 22nd in the league with a collective 8.3 strikeouts per nine innings.

-- The Cubs' 4.09 team ERA ranks 12th among all league pitching staffs.
+- The Cubs have the 13th-ranked team ERA across all league pitching staffs (4.13).

-- The Cubs give up the third-fewest home runs in baseball (111 total, one per game).
+- Cubs pitchers combine to allow 112 home runs (one per game), the third-fewest in the league.

-- His last appearance came on Thursday against the St. Louis Cardinals, when the lefty threw six innings, surrendering one earned run while giving up five hits.
+- The left-hander last appeared in relief on Saturday, when he threw 4 1/3 innings against the St. Louis Cardinals, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.